ANTHONY E. BOONE

 Anthony's journey into visual arts started around 2005 when a friend invited him to attend several art shows in the area.
 He enjoyed everything about what he saw.
 But rather than take part as a spectator only, he decided to participate in the game.
 "I'm not trying to sound cliché, but from the start, everything about painting felt organic.
 I bought canvas and could not get it out of the car fast enough," Boone recalls.
 "I just put the canvas down on the floor and started letting it flow".
 For Boone, the process of painting seemed like a natural evolution from painting houses for his father's contracting business along with also witnessing his mother seamstress creations.
 Back in the beginning of his journey, he lived next-door to an art professor named Max Adams.
 Boone began to paint stills, landscapes, abstracts, and everything in between.
 "I would take the finished products over to my neighbor for review and critique."
 Professor Adams told Boone to simply be himself, take risks, and paint in a way that felt natural to him.
 "There are no rules in painting," he added.
 That statement led to the official opening of the door leading into the space we now know as Boone Art Life.

-Boone's art is showing up more and more in and around New York City/New Jersey by way of exhibits, shows, and collaborative efforts.
+Boone's art is showing up more and more in and around New York City/New Jersey by way of exhibits, shows, and collaborative efforts ,and most recently doing a residency at Mana Contemporary(Eileen Kaminsky Family Foundation).
 In the age of the internet, his work has been purchased by admirers around the globe.
 It has even led to his pieces pieces being shown in Italy where he traveled to showcase his work and explain his motivation firsthand.
 There's definitely more coming down the pipeline… But just like his approach to creativity, you'll be privy to the final outcome when these projects are ready to reveal themselves organically.
 As a self-taught, self-motivated, credible artist "If you have the motivation, the drive, and people supporting you, then you can do whatever it is you want to do!"